Al-Quwa Al-Jawiya: History

-In the 1989–90 season, Al-Tayaran managed to get their second Premier League title, known as the National Clubs First Division at the time.
+In the 1989–90 season, Al-Tayaran managed to get their second Premier League title, known as the National Clubs League at the time.
 They finished four points ahead of defending champions Al-Rasheed.
 12 goals from Natiq Hashim were crucial in winning Amer Jamil's Al-Tayaran the title.
 Midway through the 1990–91 season, on 20 April 1991, the Ministry of Interior decided to dissolve all the clubs that were under its control including Al-Bahri (Navy Club), Al-Jaish (Army Club) and Al-Tayaran.
 However, after immense pressure from supporters of the club, Al-Tayaran returned to action on 12 May 1991, but returned to their old name of Al-Quwa Al-Jawiya.
 The 1991–92 season saw Jawiya win their first ever national Double and goes down as one of the most successful seasons in the club's history.
 Managed by Adil Yousef, Jawiya claimed the title on the very last day of the season, defeating Al-Zawraa 1–0 in their last game thanks to an early goal by their top scorer Akram Emmanuel to overtake their opponents and claim the trophy.
 The game was controversial as Al-Zawraa scored a goal through Laith Hussein that was ruled out for offside; had the goal counted, Al-Zawraa would have retained their title.
 Jawiya coupled their league success with their second FA Cup win, defeating Al-Khutoot 2–1 in the cup final.
-Jawiya managed to win their first Elite Cup title in 1994 with a penalty shootout win over Al-Talaba after the game ended goalless.
+Jawiya managed to win their first Umm al-Ma'arik Championship (later known as the Baghdad Championship) title in the 1994–95 season with a penalty shootout win over Al-Talaba after the game ended goalless.